nombrekeff/eudi-wallet-tests-api/README.md

     ngrok http 8080
     ```
     Copy the HTTPS URL (e.g., `https://1234-56-78.ngrok-free.app`).
 You will need this for the configuration.
+> ⚠️ Ideally, use a paid Ngrok plan to reserve a static URL.
+Free plans may change the URL on each restart.
+> ⚠️ If you change the URL, you will need to regenerate the Verifier Identity Certificate in step 3.

 3.  **Generate the Verifier Identity Certificate**
     The Verifier needs an Identity Certificate to sign requests and decrypt responses.
 The Subject Alternative Name (SAN) of this certificate **MUST** match your Ngrok callback URL exactly.